Russian President Vladimir Putin talks to PM Narendra Modi

 Putin is likely to share with Modi his views on the 28-point peace plan, which the US presented to end the Russia-Ukraine conflict, and which was later revised following strong opposition from Europe to the concessions given to the former Soviet Union nation in the first draft.

 Modi had earlier told Putin that this was not an era of war.
-He had also underlined that all conflicts should be resolved through dialogue and diplomacy and called for the earliest possible secession of hostilities.
+He had also underlined that all conflicts should be resolved through dialogue and diplomacy and called for the earliest possible cessation of hostilities.